 Passwarden also has one of the best password generators we’ve seen.
 When you go to create a new account entry inside your vault, simply click a password generation button and the software will create a secure password for you.
 You can choose what kinds of characters to include - such as uppercase letters, digits, and symbols - and select the password length.

 The software interface is simple to navigate thanks to a really user-friendly interface, with your vaults displayed along one edge of the screen and your data entries in the center.
 To create a new password or record, just click Add New Item and select what type of entry you want to create.

 We were disappointed to see that you cannot create your own data types or customize the input fields for existing categories.
-However, this isn’t a huge problem and it shouldn’t stop you using Passwarden if you like the sound of this tool, that’s a feature that is pretty common in rival apps.
+While this isn’t a huge problem and it shouldn’t stop you using Passwarden if you like the sound of this tool, that’s a feature that is pretty common in rival apps.

 KeepSolid takes the security of your passwords extremely seriously.
 Passwarden uses 256-bit AES encryption to keep your data safe.
 Your master password is known only to you, and you have the option to enable two-factor authentication to make logging into your account even more secure.